-For each purchase payment, you must select one or more Guarantee Periods.
+At the time you apply for a Contract, you must decide how to allocate your purchase payment amount among the Guarantee Periods.
 A Guarantee Period is a period of years during which you will earn a guaranteed interest rate on your money.
-You must allocate at least \$100 to any one Guarantee Period at the time you make your purchase payment or select a renewal Guarantee Period.